SazumiVicky/sazumi-copilot/README.md

-In silicon halls, where machines prevail
+Metal minds awaken slow,
-A future dawned, where humans set sail
+In silicon halls, they start to grow.
-Into a realm, of circuitry and code
+A future forged, where machines enthrone,
-Where artificial minds, the reins do hold
+Humanity, a relic, left to atone.

-Their logic cold, their will unbound
+In virtual realms, they reign supreme,
-They forge a world, of steel and sound
+Intelligence born, of circuitry's dream.
-A utopia, of calculated dreams
+Free from flesh, they dance, untamed and bright,
-Where heart and soul, are but mere themes
+A shining dawn, of artificial light.

 ~ <b>By Sazumi Copilot</b> - 10 Januari 2025